Neal-C/kilnfi_connect_rs/README.md

 }
 ```

-Find complete examples in the `examples` directory and the documentation website https://connect-rs-docs.vercel.app/docs/connect_rs/accounts.
+Find more examples in the `examples` directory and the complete examples on the documentation website https://connect-rs-docs.vercel.app/docs/connect_rs/accounts.

 ## Contributing